AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 3. Push commits to your fork.

-4. Create a Github pull request from your topic branch.
+4. Create a GitHub pull request from your topic branch.

 5. Pull requests will be reviewed by project committers and contributors, who may discuss, offer constructive feedback, request changes, or approve